top of page

 Using the 5 steps above, repeat the process with as many images as you want.
 You can keep adding new images to your canvas and additional colour palettes will appear under “Photo Colors”.

-Canva workspace showing brand color palette examples from images
+Canva workspace creating a brand colour palette examples from images

 Canva suggests colour palettes based on the images